-Once the patient is home, there will be regular contact with the nurse coordinator and will return periodically to Barnes-Jewish Hospital for follow-up exams.
-Over time, more routine care will be transitioned to the primary care physician.
+- Follow-up: After you are discharged from the hospital, our posttransplant nurse coordinator stays in regular contact to track your recovery.
+You also return periodically to Barnes-Jewish Hospital for follow-up exams.
+Over time, we transition more of your routine care to your primary care physician.
 For continuity of care and to ensure the best outcomes, we follow our patients for the life of their transplant.

-For more information on the lung transplant program at Barnes-Jewish Hospital, call
+For more information on the lung transplant program or to schedule an evaluation at Barnes-Jewish Hospital, call 866.888.9337.